Eager loading and lazy loading in Laravel

 }])->paginate(10);

-Although these schemes are not supported by the list of category posts:
+Although these schemes are not supported by the posts relationship of the categories:

 $categories = Category::with('posts:id,title')->paginate(10);